March 25, 1997

 Momma looked up, “Oh, Tessie, good.
 You made it.
 Gimme a hug.”

-Eventually, she pulled away, “Come on, let’s go inside.”
+“Come on, let’s go inside,” she said.

 “Tess, we’re gonna have to sell Prince,” he said.

-I didn’t know what to say, so I didn’t say anything.
+I didn’t say anything.
 It was not the first time we had sold one of the animals to cover our bills.
-I had learned a long time ago not to be overly sentimental about it.
+I had learned a long time ago not to be overly sentimental about them.
 We named our cows and still slaughtered them for beef each spring.

 Still, Prince wasn’t a cow.
 He had a personality.